-The applicant's details will then be verified again and will then be passed to the relevant housing association, which will then make an offer of accommodation to the applicant and make arrangements for the applicant to view the property.
-The Right to Rent documents detailed in Appendix 3 must be made available for all members of the households members for the housing association to view.
+The applicant's details will then be verified again and passed to the relevant housing association, which will then consider the application.
+Where they are willing to accept the nomination, they will then make an offer of accommodation to the applicant and make arrangements for the applicant to view the property.
+The Right to Rent documents detailed in Appendix 3 must be made available for all members of the household for the housing association to view.

-Once an applicant has been nominated for a property they will be able to continue to bid for properties unless they have been offered a property as a final offer under the Council's Homelessness Duties under S193 of the Housing Act 1996 Part VII.
-Applicants can however only been nominated against one property at a time and will therefore be contacted to be asked which property they would prefer to be considered for unless the offer has been made under S193.
+Once an applicant has been nominated for a property, they will be able to continue to bid for properties unless they have been offered a property as a final offer under the Council's Homelessness Duties under S193 of the Housing Act 1996 Part VII.

+Applicants can however only be nominated against one property at a time and will therefore be contacted to be asked which property they would prefer to be considered for unless the offer has been made under S193.
 Applicants who refuse offers should read section 11.9 of this document.